-- traditional High Middle Ages outfits
+- Traditional High Middle Ages outfits

 - Eastern European costumes

-- fantasy costumes
+- Renaissance costumes

 To briefly describe a Middle Ages suit, it should be noted that the clothing of the period pointed to the origin, class affiliation, occupation and wealth of the owner.
 Two tunics worn girded one over the other formed the basis of the early medieval costumes.
 Male undertunic featured long, one-piece sleeves, while the upper one had short wide sleeves or no sleeves at all.
 Initially, both of them were hip length, but from the mid 9th century their bottoms extended and reached the very floor.
 Short tunics were still worn by peasants and young people.
 A distinctive feature of the medieval male costume were pants that could be long, relatively narrow trousers or tightly fitting chausses like a tricot.
 Outerwear was represented by a short semicircular cloak fastened at a shoulder, which transformed into a long one later and became known as ‘mantelet' in the Charlemagne era and the Carolingians.